Is there a cost?

 Most of our content is designed for middle and high school students.
 However, we are pretty good at making adjustments to accommodate other groups.
-The Design Thinking and Science of COVID-19 Part I & Part II experiences listed under the Middle School section are the most adaptable to upper elementary audiences.
+The Design Thinking What to do with all that Poo? and COVID-19: Science, Vaccines & Variants experiences are the most adaptable to upper elementary audiences.

 How do I sign up?